HagenTelg/forge/forge/acquisition/instrument/README.md

 - Instrument baud rate: 115200
 - Display letter: C
-- Flow rate depends on instrument type, calibration needs to be for the total flow (sample and bypass)
+- Flow rate depends on instrument type, calibration is for the sample/nozzle flow only

 ## TSI 3010 CPC